cstubben/pmcXML/README.md

 	    CDS miscRNA  pseudo    rRNA    tRNA
 	   5728       8     126      12      61

 The summaryTag function lists the locus tag prefixes, suffixes and tag ranges from coding regions.
-The prefixes are needed to search PMC and also create the string pattern to extract locus tags from the XML (alternately, the locus tags or gene names could be used as a dictionary to find matches within the document, but in many cases there are new locus tags and especially gene names in the literature that are not found within GFF3 files)
+The prefixes are needed to search PMC, create the string pattern to extract locus tags from XML, and expand tag pairs marking the start and end of a region.
+Alternately, the locus tags or gene names could be used as a dictionary to find matches within the document, but in many cases there are new locus tags and especially gene names in the literature that are not found within GFF3 files.

 	summaryTag(bpgff)
 	$prefix